kylewelsby/thriva-code-challenge/NOTES.md

 ## 2020-08-25 10:15:00

 Added feature to components to ensure the component is loaded with stored data if available when navigating backwards.

+## 2020-08-25 10:48:00

+Implemented the functionality for the progress bar, decided to use the route name as the marker for the position of the progress bar.
+However this would possibly could be revisited again, as it would be easy to miss out the maintance part for this progress bar when adding another stage to the onboarding.
+The progress bar might display a empty value on a unknown stage.